-During your stay at the hospital or birthing centre, the nurses, doctors, or midwives will provide care to your baby to make sure she is thriving and to prevent or screen for health problems.
+During your stay at the hospital or birthing centre, the nurses, doctors, or midwives will provide care to your baby to ensure her well-being and to prevent or screen for health problems.

 If you have concerns or questions about the care provided to your newborn, feel free to talk to these health professionals.

-In the hours following delivery, the staff will recommend giving your newborn a vitamin K shot to prevent bleeding.
+In the hours following delivery, the care team will suggest giving your newborn a vitamin K shot to prevent bleeding.
 Newborn bleeding is rare but can be severe and even fatal.

-An antibiotic ointment will be applied to your baby’s eyes to prevent serious infections that can cause blindness.
+They will also suggest that an antibiotic ointment be applied to your baby’s eyes to prevent certain serious infections.

-During your stay at the hospital or birthing centre, a health professional will also give your newborn a thorough physical examination to make sure he is healthy and identify any potential issues.
+During your stay at the hospital or birthing centre, a health professional will also give your newborn a thorough physical examination to make sure she is healthy and identify any potential issues.

-For most children, the screening results will be normal.
-The parents will not be contacted.
+For most children, the screening results will be normal and the parents will not be contacted.
 No news is good news!

-If the screening results are abnormal, you will be contacted and directed to a specialized centre for additional tests.
-If these analyses confirm a diagnosis, you will be offered appropriate monitoring and treatment.
+If the screening results are abnormal, you will be contacted and referred to a specialized centre for additional tests.
+If these analyses confirm a diagnosis, you will be offered appropriate monitoring and treatment for your child.

 For more information on screening, visit www.quebec.ca/en/health/advice-and-prevention/screening-and-carriertesting-offer/ and click on “Blood and urine newborn screening.”